On the Acceleration of Deep Learning Model Parallelism with Staleness: Experiments

-\paragraph{Stronger robustness} We slow down each GPU by a certain percentage with a probability of $\frac{1}{3}$ and run the experiments on ResNet164 (Table \ref{robustness}).
+To show that DSP is more resilient to the straggle problem due to the FIFO queues introduced, we randomly slow down each GPU by a certain percentage with a probability of $1/3$ and run the experiments on ResNet164 (Table \ref{robustness}).
 The performance of FR degrades a lot because it does not break the forward locking nor completely decouple the backward pass.
-DSP is very robust with the best slow down percentage less than $\frac{1}{3}$ of the GPU slow down percentage.
-Longer queues improve DSP's resilience to random stragglers.
+In comparison, DSP is very robust with the best slow down percentage always less than $1/3$ of the corresponding GPU slow down percentage.
+When the upper or lower block suddenly slows down, the current block's feeding data and gradient queues are less likely to be empty if the length of the queue is long.
+When the straggler effect is not serious, increasing the Layer-wise Staleness will not bring performance gain; when it is serious instead, DSP benefits a lot from increasing the Layer-wise Staleness.
+Generally speaking, longer queues improve DSP's resilience to random stragglers, which is shown in Table \ref{robustness}.